Federal Education Funding

 Take Action

-Advocate for your students and school by going to the NAESP Advocacy Action Center to send a message to Congress about this important issue.
+Urge your members of Congress to prioritize funding for federal PK-12 programs by going to the NAESP Advocacy Action Center and sending a message about this important issue.